Anwar8/Blaze/README.md

 ## Journal
 #### 25 Feb 24
 Did some additional modifications to the `Cmakelists.txt` to better present what `CMake` is doing and make it easier to update it in future.
 Currently working to build the tests using `CMake` and gtest as well.
 The issue with the basic build method with `CMake` is that it requires rebuilding the source files for `Blaze` and `BlazeTest`.
 To overcome this, used the `add_library` command to build a common `BLAZE_LIB` library of sources, and then built `Blaze` and `BlazeTest` by linking to this library.
 This is the correct way to do this.
+Also, completed the first exercise from `Kokkos` and copied the completed solution into the repo.
+It is worth mentioning that in `Kokkos` reductions, we have to explicitly define a variable which is used by each "thread" to store the partial reduction.
+While under the hood this is exactly what `OpenMP` does, the implementation is unlike in `OpenMP`.
+In `Kokkos`, we must explicitly define the intermediate reduction variable that is used by each thread.

 #### 24 Feb 24
 Successfully built Blaze and its tests using a modified `Makefile` and `config.mk`.
 The reason I went back to the `Makefile` is because `CMake` was throwing the same error as `make`, so I needed to figure out the issue at the original `Makefile` level first as it is easier and more transparent.
 I had to separate the `GlobalMesh`, `Assembler`, `BasicSolver`, and `main` from the rest of the build targets and make sure to build all of them with access to `gmsh` header files!
 Likewise, anything dependent on `maths_defaults.hpp` needed to include the header files from `Eigen3`.
 Finally, while separating the project objects into files that correspond to only that object, I had missed that the definition of `map_dofs` in `beam_element.hpp` did not match the implementation in `beam_element.cpp`.
 It was simply an issue of whether or not `map_dofs` belonged to the object `Basic2DBeamElement` or not (it did, but forgot to add `Basic2DBeamElement::` prefix in the `.cpp` file).
 With this, I figured out how to modify the `Cmakelists.txt` to correctly build and install Blaze!
 Added the `build.sh` and aliased `bash ./bash.sh` to the word build to make it easier to rebuild and install things from scratch.